geomob/geomob-website/_posts/2011-02-22-event-at-ucl-noisetube-app.markdown

 title: "Turn your phone into environment monitor - NoiseTube team talks at UCL"
 date: 2011-02-22 18:49:00 +0000
 tags: JustMigrate
+permalink: /post/43642067700/event-at-ucl-noisetube-app
 ---
-<span style="font-family: Verdana; font-size: 12px; line-height: 16px;">Thanks to everyone who attended our [Geomob event](http://geomobldn.org/42695508) earlier this month.</span>

-<span style="font-family: Verdana; font-size: 12px; line-height: 16px;">If you miss geo talks why don’t you check out this [talk](http://twitter.com/mhaklay/status/40088588167286784)?
-It’s organised by [Muki Haklay](http://twitter.com/mhaklay) (Senior lecturer in GIS at UCL) and features the team behind the [NoiseTube](http://www.noisetube.net/), an application that turns mobile phones into environmental data monitors.</span>
+If you miss geo talks why don’t you check out this [talk](http://twitter.com/mhaklay/status/40088588167286784)?
+It’s organised by [Muki Haklay](http://twitter.com/mhaklay) (Senior lecturer in GIS at UCL) and features the team behind the [NoiseTube](http://www.noisetube.net/), an application that turns mobile phones into environmental data monitors.

-<span style="font-family: Verdana; font-size: 12px; line-height: 16px;">We would also like to thank Muki Haklay and Ollie O'brien and everyone else in UCL for hosting us at our next Geomob event on **Thursday, 12th of May**.</span>
+We would also like to thank Muki Haklay and Ollie O'brien and everyone else in UCL for hosting us at our next Geomob event on **Thursday, 12th of May**.

-<span style="font-family: Verdana; font-size: 12px; line-height: 16px;">Everyone who is interested in attending should [tag themselves as ‘attending’ on the event page](http://lanyrd.com/2011/gemob-may/), and we will announce the event at a later date.</span>
+Everyone who is interested in attending should [tag themselves as ‘attending’ on the event page](http://lanyrd.com/2011/gemob-may/), and we will announce the event at a later date.